 If you want to escape from the city without going too far, the Boston Harbor Islands are great option.
-Spectacle Island is the closest and perhaps the most popular of the islands.
+Spectacle Island is the closest and one of the most popular islands.
 It’s only four miles away from the city and is easily accessible by ferry.

 Here’s everything you need to know about spending a day on the island.